dhruuuuuv/tuning-in/README.md

 ```

 `prepare_audio.sh` folds to mono, resamples to 48kHz, loudness-matches all six
-to the same target, and builds a seamless crossfade loop — writing e.g.
+to the same target, and builds a seamless crossfade loop: writing e.g.
 `audio/03_rain.flac`. tune the section with env vars:

 ```